 ; SystemPassword is the password of an enabled Administrator or higher account on the NMC

 ; AllowDowngrade can be 0 for disabled (do not allow) or 1 for enabled (allow) for firmware downgrades

 Once you have entered the configuration for each device, make sure to save and exit the file.
 (APC recommends no more than 10 devices at one time).
-On the Network Management Card 2 executable, select the checkbox that says Upgrade from Device List and then press Upgrade Now to begin the upgrade.
+On the Network Management Card 2 executable, select the Upgrade from Device List checkbox and click Upgrade Now to begin the upgrade.
 See below.

 Once the upgrade is complete, you will be required to close the executable/command prompt window.

 If you have any questions on this process or experience trouble, please contact APC Technical Support.
 Before calling, please have the following information available:

 - Which method are you using?